-The PSYC 2300 Readiness assessment is available on Douglas College Blackboard for you to take at your convenience until August 19, 2020 at 11:59 p.m.
+The PSYC 2300 Readiness Assessment is available on Douglas College Blackboard for you to take at your convenience during the period of September 1st through December 6, 2020 at 11:59 p.m.

 To Book your test, visit the How to Book an Assessment page.